danielfett/draft-dpop/mainmatter.md

  * `iat`: Time at which the JWT was created (REQUIRED).

-An example DPoP proof is shown in Figure 2.
+Figure 2 shows the JSON header and payload of a DPoP proof JWT.

 !---
 ```